About this Event

 Speakers:

-- Sam Grenlie, Mountain Regional Water district engineer
+- Sam Grenlie, Mountain Regional Water District Engineer

-- Weber Basin Water Conservancy District representative
+- Darren Hess, Weber Basin Water Conservancy District Assistant General Manager / COO

 Moderator: